 The Process of Threat Modeling with STRIDE

 Threat modeling can be intimidating.
-However, employing the STRIDE framework brings clarity to this intricate process.
+However, employing the STRIDE framework clarifies this intricate process.
 Let’s break it down together.

 Identifying Potential Threats